 Current Casual Vacancies

-Sitlington Parish Council - There is one casual vacancy in the office of Councillor for Sitlington Parish Council.
+There is one vacancy in the office of Councillor for the Badsworth Parish Council, due to the resignation of Councillor Geoff Thompson.
 The notice for this vacancy is available here.

 Parish and Town Councils –

 These FAQs are intended to answer questions about vacancies that might arise on Town and Parish Councils.
 They are not intended to apply to vacancies that might arise on the district council because different rules apply to the district council.

 Throughout these FAQs, the Town and Parish Council areas are referred to as Parishes.

 There are usually three ways in which a vacancy arises.
 This is when the councillor either:

 It is also possible but less common for a vacancy to arise when a councillor decides not to accept their appointment; ceases to be qualified; or is disqualified